torotoki/simple-paged-attention/README.md

 # simple-paged-attention

-This is an implementation of PagedAttention with CUDA and C++.
+This is a CUDA and C++ implementation of PagedAttention.

 This repo contains five types of attention implementations with and without the Key-Value caching mechanism (KV cache) as follows: